Help your children learn about density of liquids with this mixing oil and water science experiment for kids.

 - Spoon

-Add 2-3 drops of food coloring to each cup.
-Stir with spoon.
+Add 2-3 drops of food coloring to each cup and stir with spoon.

 Fill the larger cup or bowl with baby oil.

-Keep in mind, you don’t need your bowl too much with oil.
-About 1/2 way is fine.
+Keep in mind, you don’t need to fill your bowl too much with oil.
+About 1/4 or 1/2 way is fine.

 Your child should be able to observe that the droplets of water do not mix with the water.